Varadhan's Decomposition of Shift-Invariant Closed $L^2$-forms for Large Scale Interacting Systems on the Euclidean Lattice: Co-local Functions and Forms

-For a rate $r$, if there exists a probability measure $\mu$ on $S^X$ which is reversible for $r$, then the stochastic process defined by the generator \eqref{eq: generator} (if it is well-defined) becomes a reversible process for the probability measure $\mu$.

-In terms of application to the diffusive scaling limit for nongradient models, it is natural to consider a reversible measure $\mu$, which obviously depends on the rate $r$.
-However, since we can prove the main result without the reversibility condition, and instead require $\mu$ to be a product measure, we choose a probability measure $\nu$ on $S$, satisfying $\nu(\{s\})>0$ for any $s\in S$ independently form the rate $r$, and consider the product measure $\mu\coloneqq\nu^{\otimes X}$.
+In terms of application to the diffusive scaling limit for nongradient models, the weight should be computed by the frequency of each transition from $\eta$ to $\eta^e$, which is so-called the jump rate, and it is natural to consider an invariant or stationary probability measure $\mu$ on $S^X$ for the process given by this jump rate.
+However, since we can prove the main result without the stationarity nor reversibility condition, and instead require $\mu$ to be a product measure, we choose a probability measure $\nu$ on $S$, satisfying $\nu(\{s\})>0$ for any $s\in S$ independently from the weight $r$, and consider the product measure $\mu\coloneqq\nu^{\otimes X}$.

-Though we do not use it in the rest of the article, we remark that for such $\mu$, we can characterize the class of rates $r$ such that the measure $\mu$ is reversible for the data $((X,E),(S,\phi),r)$.
-Actually, the existence of such rate can be seen from Lemma \ref{lem: exists} below.